KingIronMan2011/SetHomePlugin/README.md

 - Autocompletion for all commands
 - Console notifications for plugin updates
 - Automatic config migration/updating
-- No permissions required by default (easy for all players)
+- No permissions required by default (easy for all playeryess)
 - Integrated with [bStats](https://bstats.org/) for anonymous plugin usage metrics

 ---